ivanelrey/fav_git_language/README.md

 # FavLanguage

-fav_language guesses and returns github user's favorite progamming language.
+**fav_language** guesses and returns github user's favorite progamming language.
+Uses Github's graphql API to get the primary languages from the user's repositories and returns the most frequently used language.

 ## Installation